 PA Health & Wellness' Provider Relations department is committed to supporting Providers as they care for our Participants.
-Through Provider orientation, ongoing training and support of daily business operations, we will strive to be your partners in good care.
-Upon credentialing approval and contracting, each Provider will be assigned a Provider Relations representative.
-Provider Relations will contact the provider to schedule an orientation, which the provider must be complete within 30 days of the contract being executed.
+Through New Provider Orientations, ongoing training and support of daily business operations, we will strive to be your partners in good care.
+Upon credentialing approval and contracting, each Provider will be assigned a Provider Network Specialist.
+Provider Relations will contact newly contracted Providers to schedule an orientation, which must be completed within 30 days of the contract executed. То reach Provider Relations please being our team, email PHWProviderRelations@PAHealthWellness.com.